giry-dev/mangrove-docs/docs/contracts/technical-references/overview.md

 ---
 title: Overview
-description: Overview of this section
+description: Overview of the Mangrove ecosystem
 sidebar_position: 1
 ---